 - Pedestrians forcing a bicyclist to swerve

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that accidents on the side of the road are more severe because of the higher speeds involved.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report relayed that accidents on the side of the road do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
 Your Boonville, MO bike accident lawyer at Halvorsen Klote will conduct a comprehensive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.

 What Are Common Injuries from Boonville, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists relative to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be traumatic and even sometimes result in lifelong disability.
+Because of the vulnerability of bicyclists relative to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be severe and even sometimes result in permanent consequences.
 Some of the most common injuries our lawyer for bicycle accident team has helped Boonville, MO residents receive compensation for include:

 - Brain injuries